stonepros/stone/README.md

-# Ceph - a scalable distributed storage system
+# Stone - a scalable distributed storage system

-Please see http://ceph.com/ for current info.
+Please see http://stone.com/ for current info.

 ## Contributing Code

-Most of Ceph is dual licensed under the LGPL version 2.1 or 3.0.
+Most of Stone is dual licensed under the LGPL version 2.1 or 3.0.
 Some miscellaneous code is under BSD-style license or is public domain.
 The documentation is licensed under Creative Commons Attribution Share Alike 3.0 (CC-BY-SA-3.0).
 There are a handful of headers